-Musician's Health & Safety
+Musician's Health and Safety

 In addition to direction received in private lessons, master classes, and guest lectures it is recommended that students involved with music performance stay abreast of current information and resources relating to musicians’ health and safety through familiarizing themselves with the information sources listed below.
 With the many hours of daily practice and rehearsals it is vital to be aware of preventative measures that musicians can take to avoid serious problems.
-Health and safety issues for musicians are organized within a number of areas:
+Health and safety issues for musicians are organized within a number of areas.

 Injury Prevention and Musicians' Health